raspberrypilearning/sweet-shop-reaction-game/README.md

 Some penny sweets or candy can make great input devices for a game using a Raspberry Pi.
 You will learn how to turn a squidgy sweet into an input button for your Raspberry Pi.
 You will then create a quick reaction game in Scratch that counts how many times in 10 seconds a player can squeeze your sweet input device!

-##Requirements

-This guide assumes that you have the following:

-- A Raspberry Pi
-- Connected to a monitor or TV
-- A keyboard and mouse
-- A speaker or headphones
-- An SD card with the latest version of Raspbian installed via NOOBS
-- ScratchGPIO downloaded and installed.
-[Use this guide to learn how to do this](http://cymplecy.github.io/scratch_gpio/)
-- Two female to female jumper wires
-- Two metal paper clips or two dress pins
-- Some squidgy sweets/candy like marshmallows or jelly babies
-- A cardboard box to put your Raspberry Pi and cables into
-- Some colouring pens/pencils to decorate your box.

 ## Step 0: Set up your Raspberry Pi

 You will need to set up your Raspberry Pi to take part in this activity.
 [See the Raspberry Pi Quick Start Guide here](http://www.raspberrypi.org/quick-start-guide) to get you up and running.

 You will be creating your program using ScratchGPIO rather than Scratch.
 [To download and install ScratchGPIO see here](http://cymplecy.github.io/scratch_gpio/).
 It is very similar in almost all aspects.
 If you are not familiar with the Scratch interface then [see the Scratch Raspberry Pi Manual here - Page 8](http://pi.cs.man.ac.uk/download/Raspberry_Pi_Education_Manual.pdf).
 We need to use ScratchGPIO so that you can make a button to control your game using the General Purpose Input Output pins on the Raspberry Pi.

+You will also require the following components to make a sweet button for your Raspberry Pi:
+- Two female to female jumper wires
+- Two metal paper clips or two dress pins
+- Some squidgy sweets/candy like marshmallows or jelly babies
+- A cardboard box to put your Raspberry Pi and cables into
+- Some colouring pens/pencils to decorate your box.

 ## Step 1: Create a sweet munching sprite